tobiaskraus/svg-gen/examples/README.md

 ## TypeScript & parcel-bundler

+**UPDATE: PARCEL GETS REPLACED BY WEBPACK, AS IT HAD ANNOYING BUGS**

 All examples are written in TypeScript.
 In order to use the svg-gen library directly (realive path: ..) instead of npm installing and to avoid much configuration, we use parcel.
 Parcel is bundler like Webpack, but with less configuration.

 ## Current issue: Folder structure

+**UPDATE: PARCEL GETS REPLACED BY WEBPACK, AS IT HAD ANNOYING BUGS**

 I tried to have all examples in subfolders (html + css files).
 And to have one index.html in examples root.